 Sure we made Jesus a cake and sang him Happy Birthday only to revert back to this obsession with a fictitious fellow who brings presents on Christmas morning.

 And while we really have nothing against Santa or the Easter Bunny we just can't have our Jesus ever take a back seat to either one of them -not even for a few weeks out of the year.
 Especially not during those few weeks of the year.

 So after some serious deliberation, my husband and I decided it was time to pull back the curtain and re-focus our children.
 But no matter how I tried, I just couldn't pull the plug.
 I wondered if I was robbing my girls of a critical element of their childhood.
 My husband outlined for me all the other ways in which we provide critical elements of their childhood.
 So while I cowardly rested on my maternal guilt, my husband surprised me one day by bravely informing them that there is, in fact, no such thing as Santa Claus.
 Or the Easter Bunny.
 Killed 'em both dead right there.

 They were shocked, albeit my ten-year-old not so much.

 Yes, they were slightly disappointed.

 I was relieved but simultaneously horrified, swimming in that same maternal guilt.

 When my husband explained to them why we lied in the first place and why we now felt it important to tell the truth now.
 They understood.

 They are faithful girls who now celebrate with the clarity that the season distinctly belongs to the one and only King.

 I don't want you to fret at the prospect of my kid telling your kid.
-I assure you that we have threatened them within an inch of their lives should they decide to let the cat out of the bag.
-We also explained in a kinder way that not everyone shares our beliefs and that we don't need to force them onto others.
+I assure you we have threatened them so as to not let the cat out of the bag.
+We also explained not everyone shares our beliefs and that we don't need to force them onto others.